AlexSelwaeh/AlexSelwaeh.github.io/_posts/2021-06-04-SecondBlog.md

 ---
 layout: post
-title: Data Scientist Vs Statisticians
+title: Experience with R
 ---

 New template to create second blog.